rustls/rustls/README.md

     --auth-key KEY      Read client authentication key from KEY.
     --auth-certs CERTS  Read client authentication certificates from CERTS.
                         CERTS must match up with KEY.
+    --protover VERSION  Disable default TLS version list, and use VERSION instead.
+May be used multiple times.
     --suite SUITE       Disable default cipher suite list, and use SUITE instead.
 May be used multiple times.
     --proto PROTOCOL    Send ALPN extension containing PROTOCOL.
-                        May be used multiple times to offer serveral protocols.
+                        May be used multiple times to offer several protocols.
     --cache CACHE       Save session cache to file CACHE.
     --no-tickets        Disable session ticket support.
     --no-sni            Disable server name indication support.